couchbase-partners/azure-resource-manager-couchbase/stack/README.md

 # stack

-This are ARM templates for Azure Stack.
+These are ARM templates for Azure Stack.